drorlab/GPCR-mining/README.md

 ## Installation

-You can install the python package via pip
+You can install the latest release of the python package via pip

+    pip install gpcr-mining

+or an editable installation from this repository

     git clone https://github.com/drorlab/GPCR-mining
     cd GPCR-mining